olavolav/uniplot/README.md

 ## Features

-* Unicode drawing, so 4x the resolution (pixels) of usual ASCII plots
+* Unicode drawing, so 4x the resolution (pixels) of usual ASCII plots, or even 8x when using Braille characters
 * Super simple API
 * Interactive mode (pass `interactive=True`)
 * Color mode (pass `color=True`) useful in particular when plotting multiple series